Microsoft/go/eng/doc/CrossPlatformCryptography.md

 ### TLS Versions

-The TLS stack is implemented using native Go code but the crypto primatives are provided by the system cryptographic libraries.
+The TLS stack is implemented using native Go code but the crypto primitives are provided by the system cryptographic libraries.

 | Version | Windows | Linux | macOS |
 | ------- | ------- | ----- | ----- |